leebmann24/mara-db/README.md

 A BigQuery context with a python cursor is also available on demand for easy access to BigQuery databases.
 In order to use, install the official Google python client library: [google-cloud-bigquery](https://cloud.google.com/bigquery/docs/reference/libraries#client-libraries-install-python).

+### Optional: Installation of requirements for IBM DB2

+For usage with IBM DB2, the python module pyodbc and a odbc driver (e.g. IBM i Access ODBC Driver) is required which is not included in the general requirement.

+To see how to install pyodbc, take a look into [this install guide](https://github.com/mkleehammer/pyodbc/wiki/Install).
+To install the IBM i Access ODBC Driver, take a look into [IBM i Access - Client Solutions](https://www.ibm.com/support/pages/ibm-i-access-client-solutions) and [Downloads for IBM i Access Client Solutions](https://www-01.ibm.com/marketing/iwm/platform/mrs/assets?source=swg-ia) (IBM account required).